How to Get Rid of Australian Cockroaches (Safe and Fast)

 Bottle of Fipronil‑Plus‑C insecticide concentrate with dual‑chamber measuring design

-Fipronil Plus C Pest Control Concentrate
+Fipronil‑Plus‑C Pest Control Concentrate (16 oz)

 Available on Amazon!